ReflectsLight/al-quran.reflectslight.io/packages/typescript/packet/README.md

 Packet is a JavaScript library that can download the dependencies of a web page, and afterwards display the web page with all of its dependencies in-place, ready to use.

-A dependency could be a font, an image, a script, a stylesheet, or another resource that can be downloaded with `window.fetch`.
+An example of a dependency could be a font, an image, a script, a stylesheet, a JSON blob, and other formats can be downloaded as plain-text.

 ## Examples